jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-01-14-including-txt-html.md

 ---
 layout: post
-title: Including txt in HTML
+title: "Including text in Jekyll using _includes and _data"
 ---

 <pre>